keroserene/snowflake/client/README.md

 ### Running the Snowflake client with Tor

-We have an example `torrc` file in this repository.
-The client uses these following `torrc` options by default:
+The Snowflake client can be configured with either command line options or SOCKS options.
+We have a few example `torrc` files in this directory.
+We recommend the following `torrc` options by default:
 ```
 UseBridges 1